x42bn6/dota-greasemonkey-scripts/README.md

 There is probably a way to do this automatically, but I couldn't figure it out.

-Additionally, since FACEIT uses obfuscated classes, it sometimes changes these class names and breaks things.
-There are instructions in the script on how to update it.
-Or you can ask me to update it.

 [Get this script](faceit-player-id-shower.js)

 ### Show player IDs on a player's profile on ChallengerMode